rhdeck/react-reality-components/README.md

 # 2-D Enhancements

+## ARButton

+Quickly create a 2-d tappable button floating in space.
+It is a node, but is best mounted on a node with a bit of distance to the user.
+Requires viewing through `<ARTouchableMonoView />` - otherwise how would you tap it?

+### Props

+Inherits props from `<ARSign />` and adds:

+- `title`: Title text for the button
+- `pressDepth`: How much to change z-position when pressed. (negative for "press-in") (Default -0.2 meters)
+- `highlightColor`: Color to change to when pressed. (default: purple)

 ## ARSign

 Quickly create a 2-d sign with text floating in space.
 Acts as a geometry.
 (E.g. you mount it on a node)